 We cleared the same pass on the west end of Makemo that we had sailed out of last spring.
 After a day of rest, we sailed 25 more miles inside the atoll to the northeast pass.
 Inside the atoll is like a giant 100′ deep lake with randomly located coral bommies that come almost to the surface.
 The big ones show up in the satellite image, but others are only visible when we’re close by with the right lighting.
 We maintained a careful watch and made the passage without difficulty, but arrived low on fuel and unable to fly the mainsail.

-The town in Makemo is surreal.
+Pouheva, the only town in Makemo, is surreal.
 About 300 people live on a thin strip of land on the northeast side of the atoll, including a number of kids at a boarding school there.
 (Our friends from the island of Takapota had gone to middle school there.)
 Walking across the little town on December 31, we could see preparations for New Year’s Eve.
 But everything moves slowly, and we saw plenty of people just sitting in the shade, happily doing nothing.
 We found Jean-Claude’s store and found that yes, we can get diesel there — once the supply ship comes January 23.
 Acckkk.
 Plan B. We found another store outside of town that had a big tank of diesel fuel and they agreed to sell us some.
 We returned with two empty 20-gallon barrels.
 The full barrels weigh 140 lbs apiece, which created another challenge, getting the fuel to the boat.
 A local family with a minivan gave us a ride back to the dock where another cruiser helped get the barrels out to Akela where we winched them aboard.
 Easy Peasy.

 In another day, we had the mainsail patched and the boom glued back together, and we were ready for the trip to the Marquesas, 500 miles upwind.
 We left Makemo On Jan 2., hoping to take advantage of another weather window.
 Predictions showed light wind from the northeast that would allow us to get 300 miles east before the big winds come up out of the east, at which time we could tack north and have a good angle on the wind for the remaining 400 miles.
 The first part went well, but the winds didn’t shift away from northeast like they were supposed to.
 They just got bigger!
 So we sailed as tight into the wind as we could, which in these conditions is more than 60 degrees away from dead upwind.
 Upwind sailing on Akela is messy and slow.
 We crash into waves that spray water everywhere.
 All the hatches are closed tightly, and we minimize our time on deck.
 With the deck constantly wet and sometimes immersed, we had nonstop leaks into the boat.
 Sometimes, we would hit a wave just wrong that acts like a brick wall, stopping our progress.
 I maintained an upbeat attitude through all this but Max was sick and grumpy. it was a miserable passage for him.